-- one simple injection to treat remaining or residual veins when it is carried out within 6 months of the main surgical procedure. - (g) Stem cell or bone marrow transplant when that treatment is for the treatment of cancer and is conventional treatment for that cancer, or a surgical procedure using donated stored tissue, where it is integral to the surgical procedure, for example ligament reconstruction, replacement heart valve or corneal transplant (see also 6.2(gg)). - (h) Up to £5,000 towards the cost of an external prosthesis needed following an accident or surgery for a medical condition, provided that: - you had a Saga HealthPlan policy at the time of the accident or surgery that led to the need for a prosthesis and that you have had continuous cover with us ever since: and - all claims are made within 12 months of the amputation or removal of the body part.
+- one surgical procedure per leg for the lifetime of your policy, for example foam injection (sclerotherapy), ablation or other surgery - one follow-up consultation with your specialist - one simple injection to treat remaining or residual veins when it is carried out within 6 months of the main surgical procedure. - (g) Stem cell or bone marrow transplant when that treatment is for the treatment of cancer and is conventional treatment for that cancer, or a surgical procedure using donated stored tissue, where it is integral to the surgical procedure, for example ligament reconstruction, replacement heart valve or corneal transplant (see also 6.2 (gg)). - Up to £5,000 towards the cost of an external prosthesis needed following an accident or surgery for a medical condition, provided that: - you had a Saga HealthPlan policy at the time of the accident or surgery that led to the need for a prosthesis and that you have had continuous cover with us ever since; and - all claims are made within 12 months of the amputation or removal of the body part.